 Employees value respect, recognition, and appreciation in the work they do.
 This intrinsic change in the workplace leads to a self-motivated workforce with consistent quality output.
 A motivating environment also creates an easy atmosphere for new members of the workforce.

-See if the company you are in right now has an open type of communication.
+Here’s some questions to ask yourself to discern if your workplace practices open communication.
 Can your employees freely give the management clear feedback about their experiences and needs at work?
 Do your employees understand given tasks?
 Can your team give suggestions that are valuable to the goals of the business?

 DEI (Diversity, Equity, and Inclusion)

 One of the best practices a lot of successful companies are practicing right now is the application of DEI (Diversity, Equity, and Inclusion.
 If your company follows this model, it is a clear sign that your company is progressive.

 Having this model of diversity is not enough to say that a workplace is compassionate.
 A workplace must also practice justice and fairness in implementing the ideas of DEI.
 This will result in a professionally collaborative team which is a sign of a great workplace.